MrStarbird/LotW-Randomizer/ReadMe.txt

 2. About the Legacy of the Wizard Randomizer

 The LotW Randomizer was designed to change the game so that it would feel like a different game every time you played it.

+Before installing the program, UNINSTALL any previous versions of the randomizer that you may have.
+This should solve a majority of compatibility issues.

+Select your options, pick your save file path(you can leave out the extension, this will be filled in automatically at the end), then when you choose to Randomize the Rom, select your ORIGINAL rom file (don't worry, this file will remain unaltered).
+A new file with your given name, seed number, and flags will be sent to your destination.

 3. Features and Options
 By mousing over each option, you can see a "brief" tooltip about what the option does and any notes or issues about said option.